ShashankSule/info_theoretic_phylo/info_gain_model.md

 Information gain model for trees
 ================
-Michael Cummings, Lang Song, and Shashank Sule,
+Michael Cummings, Lang Song, and Shashank Sule

 # The model